Anchorage Zen Community seeks awareness sitting in silence

 Noise, family, responsibilities, nothing has come in the way of their zazen, which began when the community was founded in 1986 after meeting for years informally with followers of other branches of Buddhism.

-On a recent day, Zeedyk walked into the zendo, bowed at a wooden statue of the Buddha, then at members of the community, before she took a seat on a round pillow.
+On a recent day, Zeedyk walked into the zendo, bowed to a wooden statue of the Buddha, then to members of the community, before she took a seat on a round pillow.
 Wearing long black and brown robes, she shut her eyes when a member of the group tolled a bell marking the start of the meditation.

 Inside, only the inhale and exhale of breaths in unity and the occasional cough could be heard as silence enveloped the room.
 Outside, an airplane roared over the sprawling metropolis.
 Anchorage is home to about 300,000 people and the starting point for waves of tourists and outdoor enthusiasts seeking far-flung experiences in a state romanticized for its winters and adventures in the nearby mountains.